Hypercubers/hypercubing.xyz/docs/faq.md

 ### Does Hyperspeedcube run on my OS?

-Hyperspeedcube runs natively on Windows, macOS, and Linux.
+[Hyperspeedcube](https://hypercubing.xyz/software/hyperspeedcube/) runs natively on Windows, macOS, and Linux.
 There is also a [web version](https://hypercubing.xyz/hyperspeedcube/), which runs on Chromebooks or other devices where the downloaded version does not work.
-See []
+For mobile phones, it is possible to run Hyperspeedcube in a browser but not recommended.
+See [Software](https://hypercubing.xyz/software/#android-apps) for alternatives.

 ### I get an error when I try to run Hyperspeedcube